Synonym: Lonicera ebractulata

 Red twinberry is found on moist open to wooded slopes from moderate to high elevations in the mountains.

 Red twinberry may be found from southern British Columbia south to northern California and east to Alberta and hence south to Montana, Wyoming and Utah.
-It is absent from the Coast Range of Oregon but may be found in the Olympic Mts. of Washington.
+It is absent from the Coast Range of Oregon.